Integralist/integralist.co.uk/content/page/resume.md

 I don't profess mastery, but I'm adept with most of the below, and I have an aptitude towards learning what I need to get the job done right.

-> **NOTE**: With any static list, this is likely to go stale.
-For example, I've not worked with JavaScript for _many_ years (I'm aware of the various client-side platform changes, react, virtual doms etc) but at one point in time of my career I was considered a deep dive expert.
-So take this list with a 'pinch of salt'.
+> **NOTE**: With any static list, this will go stale.
+For example, I've not worked with JavaScript for _many_ years (I'm aware of the different client-side platform changes, react, virtual doms etc) and although I was a deep dive expert, that is no longer the case.
+Take this list with a 'pinch of salt'.

 **The _slightly_ more up-to-date, and ordered, list would be**: